You can’t sell books on Amazon. You can only bring your books to the attention of book buyers.

 But from the data in this graph, there is no doubt that there is a huge Indie book-buying market.

 Like any other business, though, only the best will succeed.

 How can you tap into this market and succeed in promoting and selling books on Amazon?

 It’s all about having a quality product and knowing your market niche.

 Can you answer some of these questions?

-What are my niche genres?
+Do I know my niche genres?

-What are my best performing keywords?
+Which phrases are my best-performing keywords?

 How can I make my book more visible?

 How can I make my book more discoverable?